Skip to main content

 Cleanup

-The server and its configuration will be removed
+The connection and its configuration will be removed

-Warning: Uninstalling a server will break any playbooks that depend on it.
-Make sure no playbooks are using the server before uninstalling.
+Warning: Uninstalling a connection will break any playbooks that depend on it.
+Make sure no playbooks are using the connection before uninstalling.

 Troubleshooting